This was how it ended.

 You put an arm around my sweaty shoulders and whispered hotly in my ear, your fingers in my hair, the hair that my coach was telling me to cut on account of some aerodynamics theory of hers I never quite warmed up to.

 I remember: It smelled like Carolina honeysuckle and the crumb rubber of the track, and I took the thick, shimmering air in with big gasps.
-The setting sun was in my eyes, they were beginning to run, and your face trembled through my gold-flecked tears.
+The setting sun was in my eyes, they were beginning to run, and your face looked as though it was trembling from behind a curtain of gold-flecked tears.
 Your thumb strayed to the tender muscle near my shoulder-blade, my back arching as if at the push of a button, and your breath tickled my cheek when you laughed.

 I remember the words that you said to me.